 Plugins are javascript files or npm packages that get required in the Irisfile.
 All plugins extend some base class.

-You must implement get path()
+You must implement get path(), listen() and stop(). send() is optional.

-Take a look at the base class for a list of the available methods and events, like this.process()
+Take a look at the base class for a list of the available methods and events, like this.process().

 'use strict';